MDARBAZ18/Aicte_Cybersecurity/Week3_Project/README.md

-# Image-based Encryption and Decryption
+# SECURE THE DATA TO PREVENT HACKERS

 ## Overview
 This project demonstrates a simple image-based encryption and decryption system.
 It hides a secret message in an image and allows the message to be decrypted with the correct passcode.
 The system combines basic cryptography and steganography principles.